Update: ‘Production’ section updated.

 With a laser focus on comfort, the Spectre has fantastic ride quality.
 To ensure its Planar suspension system works flawlessly, Rolls-Royce conducted extensive experiments in environments that ranged from -40º C (-40º F) to 55º C (131º F).

-During the evaluation period, Rolls-Royce drove the Spectre near the arctic circle in Arjeplog, Sweden, down across southern Africa, and around the French Riviera.
+During the evaluation period, Rolls-Royce drove the Spectre near the Arctic circle in Arjeplog, Sweden, down across southern Africa, and around the French Riviera.
 This allowed it to fine-tune the suspension system of the Spectre so that it responds appropriately and quickly to changing surface conditions, always delivering the signature ‘magic carpet ride’ despite the huge wheel size.

 The Planar system essentially works by decoupling the anti-roll bars between the front & rear axles when poor road conditions are detected, thereby allowing the wheels to move independently on one another.
 When a corner is detected, the system recouples the anti-roll bars and stiffens up the dampers to reduce body roll.
 Computers monitor up to 18 different sensors simultaneously and command rear-axle steering accordingly to activate, making the Spectre’s corner entry & exit a tidy affair.